Graduate Student Guide

 Prior to Final Examination/PhD:

-You must be registered for at least two credits when you take the Final Exam.
-You should register for POL S 800 credits.
+___You must be registered for at least two credits the quarter you take the Final Exam.
+Register for POL S 800 credits (you need 27 credits of 800 to graduate).

 After you have all the exam information, apply for the Warrant for the Final Exam on-line in the Graduate School mygrad program. http://www.grad.washington.edu/mygrad/student.htm